 5. Create Interest

 You may receive a request for more information from a journalist or blogger.
 This will precipitate a focused article or blog post about your company and products.
-As your brand becomes more recognized, you will create more trust.
-Big names like Amazon and Coca-Cola built their brands on trust and you can too.
+As your brand becomes more recognised, you will create more trust.
+Big names like Amazon and Coca-Cola built their brands on trust, and you can too.

 Unfortunately, people believe what they read.
-Criticism and false information runs rampant on the internet.
+Criticism and false information run rampant on the Internet.
 A relevant, brand building press release will help combat this misinformation.

 It is very important to understand how search engines build their rankings.
 Search engines rank sites based on the following five criteria: